How to bathe a newborn baby

 “With our first daughter, we really struggled with bath-time, but when we had our second, we paid a bit more attention to when we chose to bathe her, and found as long as she was content and awake and hadn’t just been fed, she was pretty happy,’ says Fiona, mom to Olivia, four and Annabelle, one.

 Gently lowering them into a few inches of water, with their head and shoulders supported should be fine, but not all babies are instant water babies.
-If they really don’t enjoy bath-time in those early days, ‘top and tail’ them instead.
-Simply take some warm water and cotton wool or WaterWipes Noes to Toes XL bathing wipes l, and clean their important bits - around their eyes, ears, neck and bottom.
+If they really don’t enjoy bath-time in those early days, ‘top and tail’ then instead, simply take some warm water and cotton wool or WaterWipes baby wipes, and clean their important bits - around their eyes, ears, neck and bottom.